JohnnyFee/johnnyfee.github.io/source/_drafts/2014-03-18-nodejs-express.md

 ## Quick Start

+    $ cd ~
+    $ mkdir express-app
+    $ cd express-app

-### package.json
+### create `package.json`

-In Chapter 1, What is Express?, we learned that Express apps are actually Node modules, which means our app also would need a manifest file.
-So, create a file named package.jsonin the app directory.
+What is Express?, we learned that Express apps are actually Node modules, which means our app also would need a manifest file.
+So, create a file named `package.json` in the app directory.

     {
         "name": "test-app",